-Finals Weekend (which includes the Valedictory Exercises and Final Exercises ceremonies) always creates special challenges for the University because of the great number of activities occurring during that period across University Grounds, and the large number of people attending them.
-Because of this, the University has created the following policy that is specific to Finals Weekend.
-During Finals Weekend, this policy supersedes all other policies regarding use of University Grounds and facilities to the extent such policies may be inconsistent with this one.
+Official University ceremonies and events sponsored by either (1) the Office of Major Events or (2) another University office with the endorsement of the University President and held in the Academical Village always create special challenges for the University because of the great number of activities occurring during that period across University Grounds and the large number of people attending them.
+Because of this, the University has established the following policy that is specific to these official University ceremonies and events.
+During these occasions, this policy supersedes all other policies regarding use of University Grounds and facilities to the extent such policies may be inconsistent with this one.

-Attendance at Finals Weekend events and activities is by invitation only unless otherwise noted.
+Attendance at these official ceremonies and events is by invitation only unless otherwise noted.
 Those in attendance without having been invited or otherwise having been authorized to attend may be asked to leave if their presence creates disruption, impedes movement of invited guests from place to place, or otherwise creates unsafe conditions for participants or invited visitors.

-Because of the large crowds and multiple venues that are typical of Finals Weekend, activities that otherwise may be consistent with University policy may be impermissible during that period.
+Because of the large crowds and multiple venues that are typical of these occasions, activities that otherwise may be consistent with University policy may be impermissible during that period.

-Items currently approved and authorized to be carried in the Academic Procession are placards that are not attached to sticks, and balloons (including inflated surgical gloves), as long as those placards and balloons are not so large or unwieldy as to obstruct or impede the procession and do not otherwise pose a safety risk.
+During official ceremonies and events, items currently approved and authorized to be carried are placards that are not attached to sticks and balloons as long as those placards and balloons are not so large or unwieldy as to obstruct or interfere with the official ceremony or event.

-Items held or carried must not obscure the view of participants or invited visitors or interfere with the ceremonies.
+Items held or carried must not obscure the view of participants or invited visitors or interfere with these official ceremonies and events.

-Activities of participants or invited visitors must not interfere with Finals Weekend events and activities.
+Activities of participants or invited visitors must not interfere with the official ceremony or events.

-No non-University commercial solicitation will be allowed on University Grounds during Finals Weekend.
+No non-University commercial solicitation will be allowed on University Grounds during these occasions.

-Protests, demonstrations, and other expressive activities may take place during Finals Weekend within the following area of University Grounds: in the area bounded by Alderman Library, Monroe Hall, Peabody Hall, Special Collections Library, and McCormick Road (subject to space needed for emergency medical services).
-If Valedictory Exercises or Final Exercises are moved to the John Paul Jones Arena, the designated area is the grassy area outside the north entrance of University Hall.
+Protests, demonstrations, and other expressive activities may take place during official University ceremonies and events within the following area of University Grounds: in the area bounded by Alderman Library, Monroe Hall, Peabody Hall, Special Collections Library, and McCormick Road (subject to space needed for emergency medical services).
+If the official ceremony or event is moved to the John Paul Jones Arena, this policy remains applicable and the designated area is the grassy area outside the north entrance of University Hall.